Genivia/ugrep/README.md

            %u     select unique lines only, unless option -u is used.

-           %1     the  first  regex  group  capture  of the match, and so on up to group %9, same as %[1]#; requires option -P.
+           %1     the first regex group capture of the match, and so on up to group
+                  %9, same as %[1]#; requires option -P.

            %[NUM]#
                   the regex group capture NUM; requires option -P.

            %[NUM]b
-                  the byte offset of the group capture NUM;  requires  option  -P.
-                  Use e for the ending byte offset and d for the byte length.
+                  the byte offset of the group capture NUM; requires option -P.  Use e for the ending byte offset and d for the byte length.

            %[NUM1|NUM2|...]#
                   the first group capture NUM that matched; requires option -P.

            %[NUM1|NUM2|...]b
                   the byte offset of the first group capture NUM that matched;
                   requires option -P.  Use e for the ending byte offset and d for the byte length.

            %[NAME]#
-                  the  NAMEd  group capture; requires option -P and capturing pat- tern `(?<NAME>PATTERN)', see also %G.
+                  the NAMEd group capture; requires option -P and capturing pattern `(?<NAME>PATTERN)', see also %G.

            %[NAME]b
                   the byte offset of the NAMEd group capture; requires option -P and capturing pattern `(?<NAME>PATTERN)'.
 Use e for the ending byte offset and d for the byte length.

            %[NAME1|NAME2|...]#
                   the first NAMEd group capture that matched; requires option -P and capturing pattern `(?<NAME>PATTERN)', see also %G.

            %[NAME1|NAME2|...]b
                   the byte offset of the first NAMEd group capture that matched;
                   requires option -P and capturing pattern `(?<NAME>PATTERN)'.
 Use e for the ending byte offset and d for the byte length.

            %G     list of group capture indices/names that matched; requires option -P.

            %[TEXT1|TEXT2|...]G
                   list of TEXT indexed by group capture indices that matched;
                   requires option -P.

            %g     the group capture index/name matched or 1; requires option -P.

            %[TEXT1|TEXT2|...]g
                   the first TEXT indexed by the first group capture index that matched; requires option -P.

            %%     the percentage sign.